Pablo-Davila/samplebot/README.md

 Sampleblot is a sample Telegram bot implemented in Python.
 It serves as an example of a piece of software that can be deployed using Docker.

+Your objective is to create a Dockerfile and a docker-compose.yml to build and run a Docker image running the bot.

+You can check out the solution in the "solution" branch of this repository.

 ## Installation

+> Important!
+You will need to get a Telegram bot token from [@BotFather](https://t.me/BotFather) and store it in an environment variables file named ".env" like this:
+>
+> ```
+> TELEGRAM_TOKEN=YourTelegramToken
+> ```

 ### Local